 r/rails is a subreddit with 74k members.
-The most common kinds of discussions are solution requests, and the community frequently discusses rails, ruby, struggling, gem, and framework, and they frequently recommend/review email provider, rich text editor, and hosting provider.
+The community frequently discusses rails, ruby, struggling, gem, and framework, and they frequently recommend/review email provider, rich text editor, and hosting provider, and the most common flair used is open source, question, learning, architecture, and deployment.

 A subreddit for discussion and news about Ruby on Rails